top of page

 LOOK CONFIDENT & MAKE EYE CONTACT

-CONSIDER A MICROPHONE
+CONSIDER USING A MICROPHONE

 BE ANECDOTAL